 Make use of this cut and glue activity to label the compass rose, for reviewing and reiterating the eight directions and, set the young geographers on the path of acquiring map skills.

 Make a positive headway by learning to read a basic map with this PDF worksheet, and help children of elementary school build spatial reasoning skills as they complete a variety of enjoyable tasks.

 Studying a map of a place helps gain visual literacy about the layout and the location of things in relation to one another.
 Our printable worksheet will help develop this ability sufficiently.

 This interesting printable of interpreting the layout of a room to answer relevant questions, will immensely help kids of grade 3 in making directional sense of the things around them.

-Would your students of third grade, fourth grade and fifth grade enjoy helping young travelers know their directions?
+Would your students of 3rd grade, 4th grade, and 5th grade enjoy helping young travelers know their directions?
 The pdf exercise features the map of U.S. with abbreviated state names.

 Let kids calculate how far places are located, in relation to one another using a map scale.
 Cut the scale at the bottom of the page to measure the distance in this map skills worksheet.